Lublin: International relations

 Two settlements outside of Poland were created that were named Lublin.
 Lublin, Wisconsin, is a village in Taylor County in the United States, while Lublin, Moldova, was a Jewish agricultural colony founded in what is now the village of Nimereuca in 1842.

+Lublin is one of five global locations with a portal, a public art project showing video feed of different places in rotation.
+The portal locations connected to Lublin are: